Michigan Pedestrian Accident Settlements: Here’s What To Know

 In Michigan, the most important factors that help maximize pedestrian accident settlements are: (1) the extent and duration of your injuries; (2) how your injuries affect your ability to lead your normal pre-crash life (3) your lawyer’s reputation; and (4) how clearly liable (negligent) the at-fault driver was.

 You need an attorney with the experience, skill, resources and proven results in obtaining record-breaking settlements to fight for you and to get you the best possible settlement amount.

-How people’s choice of lawyer affects pedestrian accident settlements
+How people’s choice of lawyer affects pedestrian accident settlements in Michigan

 Pedestrian car accident compensation

 In Michigan, your pedestrian car accident compensation may likely include compensation for your pain and suffering, excess medical expenses, excess lost wages and other economic damages.
 In Michigan, the amount received from pedestrian accident settlements will depend considerably on the limits of the at-fault driver’s liability coverage.

 Under Michigan law, all drivers must carry a minimum of $250,000/$500,000 in liability insurance coverage also known as third party car insurance.
 However, the law also gives them the option “to purchase lower limits” of $50,000 and $100,000.
 (MCL 500.3101(1); 500.3131(2); 500.3009(1)(a) and (b), (5))

 When an at-fault driver was driving for Uber or Lyft or was operating a truck or commercial vehicle or was an employee of a business and acting within the scope of his or her employment at the time that he or she injured a pedestrian, then the liability insurance coverage limits that are available for pedestrian car accident compensation may be higher.